-Will the First Home Super Saver scheme push up prices?
+Will the First Home Super Saver scheme push up property prices?

 First-home buyers should welcome the federal government's new superannuation savings scheme, which will provide income tax reductions to help them save a deposit for their first home.